labnams/IC50evaluation/README.md

 - *.pkl : these files are constructed model from ML-method (linearSVR, random forest, XGBoost, etc)

 # Computer specification
-- all models were constructed under the computer specification below.
+- All models were constructed under the computer specification below.
 - Windows 10
 - Python 3
 - Keras 2.3.0